Reunions Central

 Tour Reed's nuclear reactor, the only nuclear reactor in the nation operated primarily by undergraduates.
 Licensed students use it for thesis projects and to increase their understanding of radiation and radioactivity.

-Architecture of Reed College: Gothic to Modernism to Post-Modernism and back again
+Architecture of Reed College Tour: Gothic to Modernism to Post-Modernism and Back Again

 The architecture of Reed College is a window into the evolution 20th-century architecture and the history of the college itself.
-This tour will take us from the Collegiate Gothic of A.E.
+Paul Edison-Lahm ’83 will lead us on a tour from the Collegiate Gothic of A.E.
 Doyle's Eliot Hall through the Modernism of Pietro Belluschi, Reed alum Neil Farnham, and others, and finally, the Post-Modernism of the Zimmer Gunsel Frasca era and newer buildings.

 Lunch